 - Transparent Orange, DPP - mixes gorgeous browns and is stunning on its own.

-- Winsor Orange (red shade), PO73 -
+- Winsor Orange (red shade), PO73 - mix with a cool red for a primary red

 - Burnt Sienna, PR101 - mix with French Ultramarine for beautiful browns, greys, and muted blues.